Musixal/Backhaul/README.md

    nodelay = false               # Use TCP_NODELAY (optional, default: false).
    retry_interval = 3            # Retry interval in seconds (optional, default: 3s).
-   dial_timeout = 60             # Sets the max wait time for establishing a network connection. (optional, default: 60s) mux_version = 1               # SMUX protocol version (1 or 2).
+   dial_timeout = 60             # Sets the max wait time for establishing a network connection. (optional, default: 60s) dial_limit = 100               # Maximum number of concurrent connection attempts to the server. (optional, default: 100)
+   mux_version = 1               # SMUX protocol version (1 or 2).
 Version 2 may have extra features. (optional)
    mux_framesize = 32768         # 32 KB.
 The maximum size of a frame that can be sent over a connection. (optional) mux_recievebuffer = 4194304   # 4 MB.
 The maximum buffer size for incoming data per connection. (optional)